UW volunteer assistant wins five matches over the weekend

 Foster finished his second season as a volunteer assistant coach for Wyoming in 2013-14.
 He helped train Wyoming's upper weights and was an integral part of conference titles from Benjamin Stroh (184 pounds) and Shane Woods at 197.

 Foster had a great run in international competition in 2013-2014, wrestling in association with GRIT Athletics/Wyoming Wrestling Regional Training Center.
 For the second-straight season, he was the runner-up in the 86-kilogram (185 pounds) class at the ASICS Las Vegas/Open Wrestling Championships in April, going 5-1 with three technical falls and one pin.
 With the performance, he qualified for the U.S. World Team Trials in late May for the second year.
+He was 2-1 to finish as the runner up in the challenge bracket of his weight class at the U.S. World Team Trials.

 He had an impressive weekend on March 15-16 to become a World Cup gold medalist for Team USA.
 He posted four dual wins to his resume over the weekend, including victories over two high-profile international opponents.
 In one of his most notable performances, Foster took out Iran's Ehsan Lashgari 7-5 with a late takedown.
 Lashgari was a bronze medalist in both the 2012 Summer Olympics and the 2013 World Championships.
 On Sunday, Foster upended Ukraine's Ibragim Aldatov, 7-2.
 Aldatov is a two-time World Champion.